okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 Click **Generate Project**, expand `jugtours.zip` after downloading, and open the project in your favorite IDE.

+**TIP:** If you're using IntelliJ IDEA or Spring Tool Suite, you can also use Spring Initializr when creating a new project.

 ### Add a JPA Domain Model

 The first thing you'll need to do is to create a domain model that'll hold your data.
 At a high level, there's a `Group` that represents the JUG, an `Event` that has a many-to-one relationship with `Group`, and a `User` that has a one-to-many relationship with `Group`.